eyenikeyev/dns/README.md

 <p>
 <img src="https://i.imgur.com/vxGCaqR.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
-As an example I'm going to show a DNS exercise with a combination of A Record, Local DNS Cache, and CNAME.
+I'm going to perform a DNS exercise with a combination of A Record, Local DNS Cache, and CNAME to gain a better understanding of all this.
 Go to client vm and ping search, observe that it resolves to google which has the ip address
 <p>
 <img src="https://i.imgur.com/7ZIOgI1.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>